 TN status can be approved for up to three years at a time.
 Extensions are possible, but multiple requests for extensions could result in denial because a TN carries only "nonimmigrant" intent, as opposed to an H-1B, which carries both immigrant and nonimmigrant intent.

-In order to initiate a TN petition, the Department must complete the Department Sponsorship Form and Checklist, and the foreign national must complete the Foreign National Form and Checklist below.
+In order to initiate a TN petition, the Department must complete the Department Sponsorship Form and Checklist and provide a job description, and the foreign national must complete the Foreign National Form and Checklist below.

-Please note that all foreign nationals employed at NC State University are required to meet with the Foreign National Tax Unit at the time that they first become employed.
+Please note that all foreign nationals employed at NC State University are required to meet with the International Taxation Unit at the time that they first become employed.
 Foreign nationals are also required to notify this unit of any changes in nonimmigrant status, employment and residential address.
-To schedule an appointment or notify this unit of such changes, please send an email to email@example.com .
+To schedule an appointment or notify this unit of such changes, please send an email to firstname.lastname@example.org .